-About the Computer Science Program
+About the Computer and Information Science Program

 Why should you choose SAU’s computer science program?

 The computer science program has adopted a breadth-first approach to the discipline, exposing students to major concepts early in their experience.
 This approach is based on the Association for Computing Machinery (ACM) curriculum guidelines.
 Students apply these concepts as they analyze and develop solutions in the laboratory setting.
 Small class sizes provide many opportunities for one-on-one interaction between faculty and students.
 Early in their programs, students have the opportunity to gain practical experience in the discipline by working as lab assistants and in other computer-related jobs on campus.